schmittjoh/JMSJobQueueBundle/Resources/doc/usage.rst

 Use A Specific Queue
 ====================
-If you want to use a specific queue :
+If you want to use a specific queue:

 .. code-block :: php